francisdavey/physics/planning/leibniz.md

 ####  parameter dependence and order of infinity - how to make sure your expressions are meaningful
 - [ ] The parameter was arbitrary.
 Observe what happens to it in dy/dx.
 It vanishes.
 For equations dy =2dx it doesn't vanish but it doesn't matter (same dependency on both sides). (formal proof here or in a note?).
 - [ ] How to make sure that what we end up with has this magic property of not being dependent.
 Orders of infinity - a dimension system (PORTAL to ? )
+- [ ] Caveats with order of infinity - constrains the kind of expression we can usefully work with, eg log(dx).

 #### Second order
 - Second order. use d on dy/dx with the quotient rule.
 What you get isn't d^2y/dx^2.
 What went wrong?